 Allergy or Sensitivity to Bell Peppers

-Bell peppers are part of the nightshade family, which also includes potatoes, tomatoes, and eggplant.
+They are part of the nightshade family, which also includes potatoes, tomatoes, and eggplant.
 For those who are sensitive to nightshades, they could trigger inflammation in the body and contribute to arthritis.
 There are no scientific studies to confirm this, but many health professionals have made the observation that some are sensitive to nightshade produce.
 It has been suggested that this sensitivity to nightshades is a unique sensitivity to solanine.

-Picking a Sweet Bell Pepper
+Picking a The Best Pepper

 What can be confusing is that there is also a variety that is green when ripe.
 The color depends on the specific variety; the most common variety is red when ripe.
 So there are varieties of green sweet bell peppers that start out green and are green when ripe.

-Red, yellow and orange sweet bell peppers start out green and turn red when fully ripe.
-What you find in the store are usually either unripe green sweet bell peppers or unripe red ones.
+Red, yellow and orange sweet sweet peppers start out green and turn red when fully ripe.
+What you find in the store are usually either unripe green sweet peppers or unripe red ones.
 The skin should be firm without any wrinkles, and the stem should be fresh and green.
 They should feel heavy for their size.
 Avoid peppers with sunken areas, slashes or black spots.

-How to Ripen Harvested Green Bell Peppers
+How to Ripen Harvested Peppers

 You can store green peppers in a box or perforated, plastic bag in a dark room with a temperature around room temperature to ripen them into a red color in about two weeks.
 Storing them at 13 degrees Celsius (55 degrees Fahrenheit) slows down the ripening process to three or four weeks.
 Keep an eye on them as they ripen.
 If they dry out or shrivel, the humidity in the room might be too low.
 If they begin to mold or rot, the humidity may be too high.